Dinosaurs & Astronauts!!! (and butterflies, and farmyard

 Blueberry Hill blueberry patch is expected to have an abundance of wonderful,

 delicious, organic blueberries.
-(Blueberry Hill sold nearly six
+(For example, Blueberry Hill sold nearly six

 tons of delicious organic blueberries in 2005 - a great yield for a

-continue supporting the work of Human Kindness Foundation, please visit
+work of Bo & Sita Lozoff's Human Kindness Foundation, can visit

 their website catalog to see